wilmawixtrom/we1-project-wilmawixtrom/time-report.md

 2026-04-08 10:00 Worked for 40 minutes
   - Put a picture in the code and tried to design it how I wanted it to be.
   - Fixed the problem with the links and updated the CSS code.
+2026-04-21 18:30 Worked for 1 hour, 30 minutes
+  - Tried to make the LillyNailspicture fit into the nav-element.